Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 A plug valve is an isolation valve that is a quarter-turn shutoff valve.
 The plug can be designed in tapered or cylindrical form.
 Plug valves are available in different port types.

 As a general rule, there are 4 types of plug valves with different designs.

 Non-lubricated plug valves are mainly used in the petrochemical, refining industry, RO plants.

-Non-lubricated plug valves use the sleeve to reduces friction between the plug part and body.
+Non-lubricated plug valves use the sleeve to reduce friction between the plug part and body.

 It is commonly used in minimum maintenance needs, and where liquids could be trapped or solidify and potentially block the valve.

 Applicable standards of Non-Lubricated Plug Valve: